timmyred456/Helix/README.md

 # Limitations

   Helix cant use nested "If Statments", due to once again, dumb old me.

+  The Cyclomatic Complexity of this program is 27, Twenty fucking Seven, what was i thinking when i made this.

   There is no built in While loop, you will have to make one with "goto" statments, Sorry :(